What is Acupuncture?

 Risk of Infection: Although extremely rare, infection can occur if needles are not sterile.
 Qualified practitioners always use single-use, disposable needles to minimise this risk.

-Worsening of Symptoms: Occasionally, symptoms may temporarily worsen before they improve.
+Worsening of Symptoms: Symptoms may occasionally temporarily worsen before they improve.

 It's important to note that acupuncture may not be suitable for everyone, particularly individuals with certain medical conditions, such as bleeding disorders or those who are taking blood thinners.
 Be sure to disclose your complete medical history to your practitioner before starting treatment.